alphagov/inside-government-admin-guide/your-account/logging-in.md

    ![Logging in 1](logging-in.png)

 4. Scroll down to the foot of the page and click on the 'Whitehall' link.
-Whitehall is the name of our publishing tool.

 	![Get an account 4](get-an-account-4.png)